 On Monday, January 7, 2019, we kick off our New Year, New Routine Meal Planning Challenge, and the focus of Week #1 is... you guessed it!
 Breakfast.
 During this first week of the challenge - we want you to focus on planning out your breakfasts, and to incorporate a variety of colors and nutrients while still keeping it delicious and easy.

-I have a very specific way of planning my morning meals that not only gives me a wide variety of nutrients each week but also requires the minimum amount of energy and decision making to start my day.
+I have a very specific way of planning my morning meals that not only gives me a wide variety of nutrients each week but also requires a minimum amount of energy and decision making to start my day.

-Monday – Wednesday: Overnight Oats
+Monday, Tuesday Wednesday: Overnight Oats

 The reason I eat overnight oats for breakfast from Monday to Wednesday is that they're easy to prep on Sunday and not have to think about it for three whole days.

 I’ve professed my love for overnight oats in the past, and with good reason!
-Fibre is one of the most important nutrients to focus on at breakfast since it balances blood sugar, keeps you full for hours, gets your metabolism going, and helps with, you know… elimination.
+Fiber is one of the most important nutrients to focus on at breakfast since it balances blood sugar, keeps you full for hours, gets your metabolism going, and helps with, you know… elimination.

 Thursday & Friday: Smoothies

 If I'm feeling extra organized, I'll pre-make smoothie packs by adding all the ingredients except the liquid into a Ziploc bag and storing them in the freezer.
-When breakfast rolls around, I just dump the smoothie bag and liquid into my blender.
+When breakfast rolls around, I just dump the smoothie bag and add liquid into my blender.

 I almost always eat my eggs whole, since the yolks contain healthy fats and vital nutrients like choline, which are important for brain health.
 Pairing eggs with a starch like toast, plantains, or oats, provides sustained energy for fuelling whatever weekend adventures I find myself on.